Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 |---|---|---|---|

-| Strong equity, want to keep your low first mortgage | HELOC or home equity loan | May not cover the all-in cost; lender may balk at funding a factory deposit | Confirm your equity and ask about deposit timing |
+| Strong equity, want to keep your low first mortgage | HELOC or home equity loan | May not cover the all-in cost; some lenders balk at funding a factory deposit | Confirm equity; ask about deposit timing |

-| Want one loan, larger amount, refinancing anyway | Cash-out refinance | Replaces your current mortgage — painful if your existing rate is low | Compare the blended cost vs. a second lien |
+| Want one loan, a larger amount, and you’re refinancing anyway | Cash-out refinance | Replaces your current mortgage — painful if your rate is low | Compare the blended lifetime cost vs. a second lien |

-| Buying or refinancing and adding the ADU | Renovation loan (HomeStyle, CHOICERenovation, FHA 203(k)) | Strict agency rules, appraisals, and draw controls; manufactured units need extra docs | Ask the lender about ADU + prefab eligibility |
+| Buying or refinancing and adding the ADU | Renovation loan (HomeStyle, CHOICERenovation, FHA 203(k)) | Agency rules, appraisals, draw controls; manufactured units need extra docs | Ask the lender about ADU + prefab eligibility |

 | Building ground-up or want one closing | One-time-close construction-to-permanent | Must use a lender that writes factory deposits into the draw schedule | Find a modular-experienced lender |